prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>A list of DNS search domains for host-name lookup.
-This will be appended to the base search paths generated from DNSPolicy.
+This will be appended to the base search paths generated from DNSPolicy.</p>
-Duplicated search paths will be removed.</p>
 </td>
 </tr>
 <tr>